Dear AHF Employees,

 What if I encounter a situation that I am not sure how to handle?

-Contact your supervisor and / or HCC clinical leaders.
+Contact the CRT [[email protected]] or your supervisor and / or HCC clinical leaders.

 What if I want more information?

-Stay alert to emails.
-Critical emails will be identified as “ADVISORIES” or 'COVID', 'COVID-19' or 'COVID PNP.'
-The Medicine and Nursing Leadership will disseminate more information and modifying processes on as need basis.
+The Medicine and Nursing Leadership will disseminate more information and modifying processes as needed.
 Read and respond to COVID-19 emails from Dept of Medicine, Department of Nursing and your Department Director.